ADHD vs Autism vs PDA: A Teacher's GuideADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Practical Next Steps for Your School

-This week: Choose one pupil whose presentation puzzles you.
+This week: Choose one learner whose presentation puzzles you.
 Use the Symptom Overlap Matrix to compare the two or three conditions you suspect.
-Download the PDF and file it in the pupil's SEND record.
+Download the PDF and file it in the learner's SEND record.

 This half-term: Share the matrix with your teaching staff during a SEND twilight session.
 Walk through the six domains and discuss how to distinguish overlapping presentations using the "how to tell the difference" guidance.